microsoft/minecraft-scripting-samples/starter-tsjs/README.md

 # Minecraft Starter TSJS Project

-This sample demonstrates a simple build process and TypeScript compilation for Minecraft.
-This readme shows how you can use Script APIs to build out simple gameplay styles.
-You can use this project as a starter for your own scripting projects.
-You can also see a more full [version of this tutorial that uses this TypeScript starter](https://learn.microsoft.com/minecraft/creator/documents/scriptinggettingstarted).
+This sample demonstrates a simple build process for Minecraft that supports both TypeScript and JavaScript.
+It's ideal for those migrating from JavaScript to TypeScript, or anyone who wants a flexible starter boilerplate.
+You can use Script APIs to build out simple or advanced gameplay styles, and this project serves as a great foundation for your own scripting projects—whether you prefer JS, TS, or a mix of both.
+For a more complete tutorial using this starter, see the [official documentation](https://learn.microsoft.com/minecraft/creator/documents/scriptinggettingstarted).

 ## Prerequisites